5 Queries

 Open the database.

-Add successively the tables Customers and Orders to the query window and then click Close.
+Add the Customers and Orders tables to the query window.

-Add successively the fields CustomerCode, LastName and FirstName (from Customers), and OrderDate (from Orders) to the grid by double-clicking on the field.
+Add the fields CustomerCode, LastName, and FirstName (from Customers), and OrderDate (from Orders) to the grid by double-clicking each field.

-Change column title for OrderDate by entering in front of the field name
+Change the column title for OrderDate by typing “First order date:”in front of the field name in the Field row.

-Click in the box Total under column OrderDate and select
+In the Total row under the OrderDate (or FirstOrderDate: OrderDate) column, click and select

 Min

-.Set the sort order for LastName and FirstName on Ascending.
+.Set the sort order for LastName and FirstName to Ascending.

 Name the query First order dates and click OK.

-A parameter query is a query that displays a dialog box that prompts the user to provide additional information during the execution, such as criteria for retrieving records or a value that you want to insert into a field.
-You can design the query so that multiple data is requested, for example, a start and end date.
-Then all the records can be retrieved with dates between them.
+A parameter query displays a dialog box that prompts the user for additional information when it runs, such as criteria for retrieving records or a value to insert into a field.
+You can design the query to request multiple pieces of data, for example, a start and end date, to retrieve all records with dates between them.

-Parameter queries are also easy as a basis for forms and reports.
-Based on a parameter query, you can for example create a monthly revenue report.
-When printing the report you are prompted by a dialog box which month you want to print, you enter the month, and then the correct report will be printed.
+Parameter queries are also useful as a basis for forms and reports.
+For example, based on a parameter query, you can create a monthly revenue report.
+When printing the report, a dialog box will prompt you for the month you want to print; you enter the month, and the correct report will be printed.

-The necessary information about a particular order is in the tables Orders and OrderDetails.
-Questions about the order code can be controlled via a criterion.
+ANALYSIS: The necessary information about a particular order is in the Orders and OrderDetails tables.
+Prompting for the order code can be controlled via a criterion.

 Task 5.8 File: candy365.accdb